1 year full-time or part-time equivalent.

-- Bachelor degree or higher in any discipline and five years of relevant work experience* OR
+- completion of a bachelor degree or higher in any discipline and at least five years' relevant work experience (or part-time equivalent)*

-*Managerial responsibilities and Directors and Chairs of sport related organisations, with a minimum of 5 years’ experience in those roles.
+*Managerial responsibilities and Directors and Chairs of sport related organisations, with a minimum of five years' experience in those roles.

 Recognition of prior learning